wuyangf7/OPERA/README.md

 Columns are iteration numbers and posterior samples for each configuration from the MCMC.

 ### Other parameters for stage 1 analysis
-> opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --sample-overlap --estimate-pi --extract-snp mysnplist --prior-sigma 0.02,0.02 --pi-wind 100 --out myopera --thread-num 3
+> opera --besd-flist mylist --gwas-summary mygwas.ma --bfile mydata --sample-overlap --estimate-pi --extract-snp mysnplist --prior-var 0.02,0.02 --pi-wind 100 --out myopera --thread-num 3

 * --bfile reads individual-level SNP genotype data (in PLINK binary format) from a reference sample for LD estimation, i.e. .bed, .bim, and .fam files.
 * --extract-snp specifies a snplist (e.g., [Hapmap3 SNP list](https://github.com/wuyangf7/OPERA/blob/main/demo/hapmap.snplist)) to be extracted across LD reference, xQTL data and GWAS summary data, and used for stage 1 analysis.
-* –-prior-sigma specifies the estimated variance of the non-zero mediated effects for each molecular trait on the complex trait.
-It can be computed by the variance of the estimated SMR effects of each molecular trait on complex trait at the nominal significance level (i.e., 0.05) adjusting for the estimation errors, e.g., 0.02 (default).
+* –-prior-var specifies the estimated variance of the non-zero mediated effects for each molecular trait on the complex trait.
+It can be computed by the variance of the estimated SMR effects of each molecular trait on complex trait at the significance level (i.e., FDR < 0.05) adjusting for the estimation errors.
 * --sample-overlap specifies the flag to let OPERA consider the between-study correlations due to overlapping samples.
 OPERA will automatically output the estimated correlations in .rho file (text format, see below example).
 ```
 1.000000e+00	0.200000e+00